-Parental Bereavement Act 2018 introduced which gives employees the right to two week’s paid time off from day one of employment, however the leave will be paid at the statutory rate provided the employee has been employed for at least 26 weeks.
-The Act will be applicable to not only to the parents but also primary carers (adopters, foster parents, guardians, close relatives and family friends) should there be the death of a child under the age of 18.
+Parental Bereavement Act 2018 introduced which gives employees the right to two week’s paid time off from day one of employment.
+However the leave will be paid at the statutory rate (provided the employee has been employed for at least 26 weeks).
+The Act will be applicable to parents and primary carers (adopters, foster parents, guardians, close relatives and family friends) should there be the death of a child under the age of 18.
+National Minimum Wage Changes

 The new National Minimum Wages brackets will be as follows:

 18 – 20 years old – £6.45 21 – 24 years old – £8.20 Over 25 years old – £8.72 Brexit